gmc17/ShortDeckNoLuckPoker/README.md

 ## Project Overview

-This project utilizes the AS-MCCFR algorithm to compute Nash equilibrium strategies for shortdeck Heads-up Poker.
+This project utilizes the AS-MCCFR algorithm to compute game theory optimal (GTO) strategies for shortdeck Heads-up Poker.

 ## Building the Project
 To build the project, use the provided Makefile: